-Tips that your employee receives from customers are generally subject to withholding.
-Your employee must report cash tips to you by the 10th of the month after the month that the tips are received.
-The report should include tips that you paid over to the employee for charge customers and tips that the employee received directly from customers.
+Tips your employee receives from customers are generally subject to withholding.
+Your employee must report cash tips to you by the 10th of the month after the month the tips are received.
+The report should include tips you paid over to the employee for charge customers and tips the employee received directly from customers.
 No report is required for months when tips are less than \$20.
 Your employee reports the tips on Form 4070, Employee's Report of Tips to Employer, or on a similar statement.
 The statement must be signed by the employee and must show the following:

-- The employee's name, address, and SSN. - Your name and address. - The month or period that the report covers. - The total of tips received during the month or period.
+- The employee's name, address, and SSN.

+- Your name and address.

+- The month or period the report covers.

+- The total of tips received during the month or period.

-Both Forms 4070 and 4070-A, Employee's Daily Record of Tips, are included in Publication 1244, Employee's Daily Record of Tips and Report to Employer.
+Both Forms 4070 and 4070-A, Employee's Daily Record of Tips, are included in Publication 1244, Employee's Daily Record of Tips.